Key Architecture Constructs

 An Access contains a bearer token that is generated client-side and transmitted client-to-client.
 When the Uplink client generates or uses an Access, only the API Key (the bearer token) from the Access is sent to a Satellite to retrieve an object.
 The encryption key is retained by the Client and used to decrypt objects, metadata, and paths client-side.

-To make the implementation of these constructs as easy as possible for developers, the Storj DCS developer tools abstract the complexity of encoding objects for access management and encryption/decryption.
+To implement these constructs as easily as possible for developers, the Storj DCS developer tools abstract the complexity of encoding objects for access management and encryption/decryption.
 A simple share command encapsulates the satellite address for an object’s metadata, an encryption key, and an API Key into an Access in the format of an encoded string that can be easily imported into an Uplink client.
 Imported Accesses are managed client-side and may be leveraged in applications via the Uplink client library.

 Once you understand the basic building blocks of Storj DCS, it’s pretty easy to build some fairly sophisticated privacy and security controls into your application.